pearlshare/hannibal/README.md

  * toArray  - wrap non arrays into an array
  * JSONtoObject - parse json into an object

+See `lib/pre` for the full list.

 Custom pre functions can be added inline via functions or registered into Hannibal.
-The functions take the params:
+The functions take the value;

- * obj - the whole object being validated
- * key - the name of the current key
- * value - the value of the key

 ### Required